Published: August 21, 2013 • Last updated: January 6, 2021 at 23:52 pm

 This means you should consider one of two approaches :

 Now this does not mean there will be a line up of lenders waiting to give you a mortgage.
 It just means you have a chance – and it will not be with a bank or credit union or any other “A’ lender, it will be with an alternative lender such as HomeTrust.
-To qualify for an “A” mortgage, you will need to re establish your credit history with two new trade lines for at least two years and with limits of at least $2,000.
+To No form found, you will need to re establish your credit history with two new trade lines for at least two years and with limits of at least $2,000.
 This opens the door to a few, not all A lenders.

 In the meantime, thank your lucky stars we have alternative lenders who are willing to look at the big picture.
 A company like HomeTrust would typically want to see you put up at least a 25 to 30 percent down payment; be able to verify you have more than enough income to service the mortgage; and that you have already taken steps to rebuild your credit score following the completion of your consumer proposals.
 All roads lead to paying your proposals in full now – if you sell your home now, you will have to live somewhere else until your new home is ready.
 But unless you take out a second mortgage, you will have to do that anyway.